aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

   2. Parse out any application structure present in the key, and create additional vertices and edges to represent this structure.
 Use any remaining key data to generate the vertex ID.
   3. Parse out any application structure present in individual fields, and create additional vertices and edges to represent this structure.
   4. Identify nested field values and treat them as documents, applying the same modelling techniques you use to [convert a document-oriented data model to a graph model](#converting-a-document-oriented-data-model-to-a-graph-model).
+  5. Identify fields that act as foreign keys, and add edges to join the vertices at either end of the relation.
+Use the field name to label the edge.
-  5. Identify frequently reoccurring fields, families of fields, and field values across records, and consider creating new vertices to represent the entities implied by these fields.
+  6. Identify frequently reoccurring fields, families of fields, and field values across records, and consider creating new vertices to represent the entities implied by these fields.
-  6. Map remaining record fields to vertex properties.
+  7. Map remaining record fields to vertex properties.

 ### Example